rudSarkar/PortMonitor/README.md

 ## PortMonitor

-It requires HackerTarget API and monitor port using [cron library](github.com/robfig/cron/v3), and it requires mongodb to store data and slack webhook.
+It requires HackerTarget API and monitor port using cronjob, and it requires mongodb to store data and slack webhook.

 ### MongoDB Compose file